-About 10 students graduated with a degree in urban & regional planning from 1 different programs offered in Pennsylvania.
+About 27 students graduated with a degree in Urban & Regional Planning from 2 different programs offered in Pennsylvania.

 Any student who is interested in Urban & Regional Planning has to look into Temple University.
 In addition to its bachelor's programs, Temple University offers graduate degrees in Urban Planning.
 The location in a big city is great for young people seeking ample chances for networking, experience, and exploration.

 Each year, around 83.0% freshmen receive scholarships, with the typical award being $8,152.
 Temple has earned a top ranking for quality of education delivered to veterans and active-duty military.
 Videos from Temple could be a great way to learn more about university.

 Indiana University of Pennsylvania - Main Campus is among your best bets if you're planning on studying Urban & Regional Planning.
 Students who enjoy a more slow-paced life will appreciate Indiana University of Pennsylvania - Main Campus' location in the small town of Indiana, Pennsylvania.

 With a low net price and its excellent education, Indiana University of Pennsylvania - Main Campus is a fantastic value, attaining a rank of #32 in Pennsylvania.
 Due to its dedication to high educational standards and an annual price of $23,526, Indiana University of Pennsylvania - Main Campus is a great bang for your buck.
 Get an idea of what student life at IUP is like by viewing some campus videos.